 The photo of NWA 6047 shown above is a 6.92 g slice measuring 5 cm across with a small portion of a CAI visible.
-The photo below shows a nice slice of NWA 6047 in the collection of Stephan Kambach, and a photo of the main mass.
+The top photo below shows a nice slice of NWA 6047 in the collection of Stephan Kambach, and a photo of the main mass.
 The bottom image is an excellent petrographic thin section micrograph of NWA 6047 shown courtesy of Peter Marmet.